parabix/parabix-devel-mirror/implementationGuide-radical_count.md

 Instead of using a numeric key, the actual Kangxi radical is used and mapped to their corresponding values.
 Note that one unicode set may belong to different radicals (e.g. 水 and 氵both map to set 85).

 * `get_uset()`:
-This function finds the requested unicode set for the inputted radical, from `radical_table`.
-In `radicalcount.cpp`, this is invoked with the object `ucd_radical`.
+This function maps the inputted radical to the corresponding UnicodesSet predefined in `radical_table`.
+If the program is in index mode (`-i`), the function looks for the requested radical in `_unicodeset_radical_table` and checks if the input is valid.
+In the case of an invalid input, an error message will appear and terminate the program.
+In `radicalcount.cpp`, this function is invoked with the object `ucd_radical`.

 `parse_input()`:
 This function parses the inputted radical expression (e.g. 氵_ or 氵_子_ ) and stores it in a variable of type `input_radical`, which is predefined to represent a pair data structure.
 In `radicalcount.cpp`, `ci` is used to hold the parsed expression.